KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	.. container:: vulkan
 		:name: vulkan-id-7

+		Now, add:

 		.. literalinclude:: ../Chapter2/CMakeLists.txt
 			:language: cmake
 			:start-at: # VulkanNDK
 			:end-before: # openxr-gfxwrapper - Manually build from OpenXR for OpenGL ES
 			:dedent: 4

-		Next, we find the Vulkan library in the NDK and include the directory to the Android Vulkan headers.
+		Here we find the Vulkan library in the NDK and include the directory to the Android Vulkan headers.
 We've added the ``XR_TUTORIAL_USE_VULKAN`` compiler definition to specify which graphics APIs should be supported and have their headers included in ``GraphicsAPI.h``.
+After this add:

 		.. code-block:: cmake